List of Fables characters: The Three (or Four) Little Pigs

-Posey and Dun were among the Fables that were dumped down the Witching Well and were met by Flycatcher during his quest there.

-Recently in Jack of Fables, it was revealed that there was a fourth Little Pig, Carl, who made a house out of cloth.
+In Jack of Fables, it was revealed that there was a fourth Little Pig, Carl, who made a house out of cloth.
 He was Snow White's "favourite of The Four Little Pigs", prior to being eliminated from the story by Mr. Revise before he could find out what happened to his brothers—temporarily making Colin Snow White's "favourite of The Three Little Pigs".

-Recently since Fables: Rose Red, it is revealed that the spiritual guide they thought was Colin Pig may not be him after all, during Colin's final attempt to help Rose Red from her depression.
+Since Fables: Rose Red, it is revealed that the spiritual guide they thought was Colin Pig may not be him after all, during Colin's final attempt to help Rose Red from her depression.
 He soon transforms into Boy Blue, but immediately decides to change again, believing it would be too cruel for her.
 Instead, he takes the form of Rose and Snow White's mother.
 It is also noted that the spirit knows things about Rose and Snow that they had never told others, such as their child pet names, and he explains that their mother and the king (from Snow White and Rose Red), the father of Prince Brandish, were the ones behind Snow's separation from her family.
 When Rose realizes that Snow is not to blame for all her grief and that she needs to move on, she looks to her "mother's" spirit and tells her to stop trying to fool her.
 At this point she sees that this being is neither Boy Blue, Colin, nor her mother, and asks it to show her its real form, to which request it complies.
 Although its form is never seen, Rose is shown bathed in a golden light, and it is seen that this form impresses and shocks her.

 The final issue of the Super Team story arc reveals that the mysterious being is Hope, from the story of Pandora and Pandora's box.
 She was previously seen in her true form in an illustration for the Rose Red story arc, where she is described as one of the great powers and belonging to the same group as Mr. Dark and The North Wind.

 Colin appeared in a video game The Wolf Among Us, as a prequel to the comics.
 He is seen hanging around Bigby's apartment, and Bigby must choose whether to let him stay or send him back to the farm.
 He is voiced by Brian Sommer.